spencerlonghurst/gamehub/README.md

+#Gamehub

-I will create a gamehube account for several fun games using Javascript.
+I will create a gamehub account for several fun games using Javascript.

 Game 1: Tic Tac Toe.